-5.8.1.2.12.2 The buried operational assessments are designed to evaluate the canine team's ability to locate human remains buried within a natural environment.
-The buried operational assessment consists of the following components and parameters.

-- a) The assessment shall include a minimum of two individual search areas. - b) The individual search areas shall be a minimum of 1⁄2 acre or 21,780 ft2 (2023 m2) and no larger than one (1) acre or 43,560 ft2 (4,046 m2) for each area.
-For a minimum total assessment search area of one (1) acre or 43,560 ft2 (4,046 m2). - c) Each individual search area shall not share boundaries with one another to minimize overlap of the target odors between individual search areas. - d) Flags, printed maps, or Global Positioning System (GPS) coordinates shall be utilized to mark the boundaries for the individual search areas. - e) A minimum of one individual search area shall contain one (1) training aid. - f) The remaining buried area(s) shall have zero (0) or one (1) training aid per each buried area. - g) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - h) Training aid(s) shall be covered by a minimum of 6 in.
+- 5.8.1.2.12.2 The buried operational assessments are designed to evaluate the canine team's ability to locate human remains buried within a natural environment.
+The buried operational assessment consists of the following components and parameters. - a) The assessment shall include a minimum of two individual search areas. - b) The individual search areas shall be a minimum of $\frac{1}{2}$ acre or 21,780 ft2 (2023 m2) and no larger than one (1) acre or 43,560 ft2 (4,046047 m2) for each area.
+For a minimum total assessment search area of one (1) acre or 43,560 ft2 (4,046047 m2). - c) Each individual search area shall not share boundaries with one another to minimize overlap of the target odors between individual search areas. - d) Flags, printed maps, or Global Positioning System (GPS) coordinates shall be utilized to mark the boundaries for the individual search areas. - e) A minimum of one individual search area shall contain one (1) training aid. - f) The remaining buried area(s) shall have zero (0) or one (1) training aid per each buried area. - g) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - h) Training aid(s) shall be covered by a minimum of 6 in.
 (15.25 cm) and a maximum of 24 in.
-(25.4 cm) of loose soil. - i) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m). - j) There shall be a minimum of three (3) false holes per individual search area.
-False holes shall be a minimum of 33 ft (10 m) from a training aid. - k) The training aid(s) shall be placed a minimum of six (6) hours before the assessment begins. - The assessment should take no more than 30 minutes per individual search area.
+(25.4 cm) of loose soil. - i) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m).) or shall be placed in such a manner to mitigate the possibility of target odors being encountered at the same time. - j) There shall be a minimum of three (3) false holes per individual search area.
+False holes shall be a minimum of 33 ft (10 m) from a training aid and shall be placed in such a manner to mitigate the collection of target odor on a false hole. - k) The training aid(s) shall be placed a minimum of six (6) hours before the assessment begins. - The assessment should take no more than 30 minutes per individual search area.
 Based on the topography and the complexity of the individual search area(s), additional time per individual search area(s) may be allowed.
 The assessor shall notify the canine team(s) of the maximum search time prior to beginning the assessment.

-5.8.1.2.12.3 Urban exterior operational assessments are designed to evaluate the canine team's ability to locate human remains within an urban environment.
+The time allotment may also be increased by the assessor if an unplanned event or circumstance impacts a specific team during the assessment [e.g., animal(s) that may introduce a safety issue in the search area, weather hazard, or other safety issues]. - 5.8.1.2.12.3 Urban exterior operational assessments are designed to evaluate the canine team's ability to locate human remains within an urban environment.
 Potential urban exterior operational assessment areas shall be consistent with the operational requirements of the canine team (building exteriors, alley ways, sidewalks, streets, and other city environments, etc.).
-The urban exterior operational assessment consists of the following components and parameters.
+The urban exterior operational assessment consists of the following components and parameters. - a) The assessment shall include a minimum of one (1) search area.